osoc22/project-inspector-widget/readme.md

 * Add a GitHub Star to the project
 * Write interesting articles about the project on Medium
+* Fork the repository (`git clone https://github.com/osoc22/project-inspector-widget.git`)

+Let's make a bigger impact by scraping more websites.

 ## Copyright ©️
 Copyright © Inspector Widget 2022